• Skip to primary navigation

 This Chicken Parmesan recipe has crispy breaded chicken breasts that are tender on the inside and baked to melty, cheesy perfection with mozzarella cheese over a layer of marinara sauce.

 Looking for something even easier?
-Try my Parmesan Crusted Chicken!
+Try my Chicken Milanese or Parmesan Crusted Chicken!

 chicken parmesan on a plate with spaghetti tossed with marinara sauce and fresh basil and parmesan grated on top

-Chicken Parmesan (or Chicken Parmigiana as it's also known) is an Italian-American comfort food staple that's a fixture in restaurants across North America!
-My version has seriously crispy breading (a combination of panko breadcrumbs and grated parmesan cheese), just enough marinara sauce on top, and plenty of melted mozzarella cheese.
+Chicken Parmesan (or Chicken Parmigiana as it’s also known) is an Italian-American comfort food staple that’s a fixture in restaurants across North America!
+My version has really crispy breading (a combination of panko breadcrumbs and grated parmesan cheese), just enough Marinara Sauce on top, and plenty of melted mozzarella cheese.

-This simple Chicken Parm recipe will give you the confidence to replicate it in your own home.
-There's no need to be intimidated when making this restaurant quality dish that's ready in no time.
+This simple chicken parm recipe will give you the confidence to replicate it in your own home.
+There’s no need to be intimidated when making this restaurant-quality dish that’s ready in no time.
+You can also try my Chicken Parmesan Meatballs for a fun twist with these classic flavors!

 What you'll need